 The Giving of the Gift of Grace: What does this tell us?
 The baptism with the Holy Ghost is the giving of the Gift of Grace as the Seed of God.
 Peter separated the baptism with the Holy Ghost from the water; the evidence shows that they (Cornelius & family) received the Spirit before Peter baptized them in water, dashing the concept of water baptism granting us the Spirit.
-Also these verses show that there is no set order.
+Also, these verses show that there is no set order.
 We can be water-baptized, then baptized with the Holy Ghost or the other way around.
-Of course Peter knew his charge; after seeing the evidence of “signs,” he immediately knew that water baptism was next and that this (baptizing these ones in water) was his duty.
+Of course, Peter knew his charge; after seeing the evidence of “signs,” he immediately knew that water baptism was next and that this (baptizing these ones in water) was his duty.

 These matters are basic; in Hebrews chapter 6 we find the “Rudiment” or the fundamental six basic principles of the Doctrine of Christ: “Therefore leaving the principles of the doctrine of Christ, let us go on unto perfection; not laying again the foundation of repentance from dead works, and of faith toward God; Of the doctrine of baptisms, and of laying on of hands, and of resurrection of the dead, and of eternal judgment.”
-Hebrews 6:1-2 doesn’t give us the entire Doctrine, rather it’s the six basic pillars, yet within the Doctrine we find “the doctrine of baptisms.”
+Hebrews 6:1-2 doesn’t give us the entire Doctrine, rather it’s the six basic pillars, yet within the Doctrine, we find “the doctrine of baptisms.”
 If this is basic and fundamental, don’t you think it would be nice to know what it’s all about?
-Yes, but how many of us were told we made a vow in our water baptism?
+Yes, but how many of us were told we made a vow at our water baptism?

 Paul tells us that our water baptism is “into Jesus” or better… “Into the Body,” which identifies us with the death of Jesus (Rom 6:3): “Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?